ghayat2/The-Story-Cloze-Task/README.md

 The relevant flags are the following:
 - use_train_set: Whether to use train set or eval set for training (default True)
-- word_emb: edding_dimension: Word embedding dimension size (default: 100, google and glove should be 300)
+- word_embedding_dimension: Word embedding dimension size (default: 100, google and glove should be 300)
 - ratio_neg_random: Ratio of negative random endings (default: 4)
 - ratio_neg_back: Ratio of negative backward endings (default: 2)
 - embeddings: embeddings to use (default: w2v, options: w2v, w2v_google, glove)